rafael2k/ppkb-layouts/README.md

 makepkg -s
 ```

 Compiling could take a while.
-Once done, if you compiled on a different device, move everything or just the following two files to the PinePhone and `cd` into the same directory or wherever you put the compiled files.
+Once done, if you compiled on a different device, move the following two files to the PinePhone and `cd` to where you put them.
 Then install with pacman:

 ```
 sudo pacman -U ./linux-megi-5.18.7-1-aarch64.pkg.tar.zst